nheron/droolsonboarding/overview/overview.md

 - the third set of tutorials called "BRMS runtime tutorials" start to introduce possible software architectures in a real project.
 In the examples parts, we will use ideas that we describe in that part.
 - The fourth set of tutorials called "JBPM tutorial"

+Then in the example part we shall try to demonstrate how to use drools in more realistic use cases with tooling and configuration that near how it could be in a real project.